KinggCode/Web-Development-Scripts/README.md

 # Web-Development-Scripts
-This folder contains different web developments and scripts
+This repository was created to